Composr Tutorial: Running chatrooms (features and advice)

 Adding chatrooms

-The form to add a chatroom to the system is under:
+The administration screen to add a chatroom

 Admin Zone > Structure > Chatrooms > Add chatroom.